 Pre-Licensure nursing student IDs are issued during new student registration.
-BSN online option, Post-Licensure nursing and graduate students needing a student ID should contact their student support advising team at 888.556.8226.
+BSN online option, Post-Licensure nursing students needing a student ID should contact their student support advising team at 888.556.8226.
 All enrolled students must have in their possession a student identification card while on University property.
 The ID card is intended to serve as proof of an individual's status at Chamberlain and provides access to many resources provided by the University.
-An ID card is required for display on campus property, attendance in class, lab and clinicals, student activities, library and lab checkout, book purchases, etc. Students must show their ID upon request to any University official or security officer.
+An ID card is required for display on campus property, attendance in class, lab and clinicals, student activities, library and lab checkout, book purchases, etc. Student ID badges are also used for parking garage and elevator access.
+Students must show their ID upon request to any University official or security officer.
 A color scheme has been instituted to better identify authorized Chamberlain individuals on campus.